Identity and Branding System

 - Use is permitted only with proper approval.

 New Logo or Icon Development Procedure

 New icon development is restricted to areas of the College that demonstrate a need to communicate to a specific audience.
-To develop a new icon, please contact the Office of Communications and Public Information.
+To develop a new icon, please contact the Office of Communications and Marketing.
 A creative meeting will occur between the stakeholder and the Communications Office to establish a vision before the design phase can begin.
 Please allow a minimum of two weeks for the development process.

 A department or division may also outsource development of a new icon as long as the department notifies the Communications Office before undertaking any design and allows the Communications Office to be a part of the approval process.

 All Tallahassee Community College letterhead, envelopes and business cards should be used for official correspondence and communications.
 Standardization helps to provide consistent institutional identity and to reduce design and printing errors that create unnecessary cost.